 With the show being a priority in the industry diary, Ocean Business played host to some key associated industry events.
 For the first time the European Commission supported two events organised by Marine Southeast and the European Enterprise Network that both focused on the convergence of defence and commercial applications in the marine environment.
 In addition there were a number of high profile meetings such as; a series of presentations designed to develop business opportunities coordinated by The Maritime Alliance; the Hydrographic Society’s AGM and ten workshops showcasing the world class technologies and facilities of the NOC.

-Ocean Business will be returning to the National Oceanography Centre in Southampton, UK from 9th – 11th April 2019 and exhibit sales will be on sale this week.
+Ocean Business will be returning to the National Oceanography Centre in Southampton, UK from 9 – 11 April 2019.